UPCOMING BOARD MEETING • Thursday, April 16th at 4pm.

 Go On A Blind Date With A Book!

-For the month of February, you can come to the Montour Falls Library for a blind date…with a book!
+You can come to the Montour Falls Library for a blind date…with a book!

 Simply leave a donation in the jar and the book is yours to keep!